graphql-cats/graphql-cats/README.md

 * **Error count**
   * `error-count` - _Number_ - number of the errors in execution/validation results
 * **Error code match**
   * `error-code` - _String_ - execution/validation results contains an error with provided code.
 Each error code must be described in the error mapping.
-See **Error Mapping** for more detail.
+See **Error Mapping** section for more details.
   * `args` - _Object_ (optional) - arguments for an error code (might be used as the placeholders in a human-readable error message representation)
   * `loc` - _Array of Objects_ | _Array of Arrays of Numbers_ (optional) - a list of error locations
       * `line` - _Number_